 Incumbency - There is no single, comprehensive dataset for incumbency data.
 Therefore, we use data from each country’s Wikipedia page to find the election result; if there was a discrepancy, we would check it with the country’s election website to ensure the accuracy of the data.
 Detailed source of each polling data point is listed in the Source section in the codebook.

 Government Approval - In terms of governmental approval data, we use data from various polling agencies and media outlets.
-Most of the data comes from open source local media and local polling firms.
+Most of the data comes from open source, local media and polling firms.
 Some come from US based research centers and international polling agencies such as Gallup and Pew, or from multinational polling agencies such as Ipsos.
 Detailed source of each polling data point is listed in the Source2 section in the codebook.

 New Variables